Joyce Ann Wainaina: Background and education

 She was born in Kenya in December 1967, and attended local primary and secondary schools.
-She was awarded a Bachelor of Science in Finance by Duquesne University, in Pennsylvania, United States.
+She was awarded a Bachelor of Science in finance by Duquesne University, in Pennsylvania, United States.
 She also holds a Master of Science in Financial Economics, from the School of Oriental and African Studies, at the University of London.

 Career

-Joyce-Ann Wainaina is Head of Global Network Banking for Citi Sub Sahara Africa, covering 11 countries in South, East, West and Central Africa.
+Joyce-Ann Wainaina is the Founder and Managing Partner of Chui Ventures a Pan-African Seed fund.
+She was previously a managing director of Citibank, Sub Sahara Africa, covering 11 countries in South, East, West and Central Africa.

 She has an extensive career with Citi starting in 1990 and has held senior positions across Africa covering country management, corporate banking, product management, operations and controls.
 Joyce-Ann was previously the CEO for Citi East Africa for 5 years.
-Prior to that she was the Managing Director and Chief Country Officer (CCO) of Citibank Zambia, from 2011 to 2014.
+Prior to that she was the managing director and Chief Country Officer (CCO) of Citibank Zambia, from 2011 to 2014.

-Joyce-Ann is passionate about developing talent in Africa; she co-designed the Sapphire Leadership Programme a mentoring program for senior talent development in Citi across Emerging Markets in EMEA.
+She co-designed the Sapphire Leadership Programme a mentoring program for senior talent development in Citi across Emerging Markets in EMEA.
 She also partnered with the Kenya Bankers Association and the Central Bank of Kenya to establish a mentorship program for Women Leaders in the Banking industry in Kenya.
 She is a founding Trustee of the JB Wanjui Education Trust focused on providing grants to girls in university in Kenya.